lsz1054970964/react-09-color-generator/README.md

 - A web of color generator
 - Colors are displayed with different weights
 - The color can be changed by setting the value or selecting from color input and then clicking the generate button
+- The color hex value can be fetched by clicking on the color block on the web

 ### A capture of the web